hamo225/netflix-clone/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.\

-### Netflix CLone App
-- Built using React
-- Deployed using Firebase